 How long do I have access to the course?

 You have 9 months to complete the course, however we recommend you try to complete the course within three months, as we find students learn most efficiently when they complete the course over a three-month period.
-If you cannot complete the course within 9 months, you can purchase a one-time, 3-month extension for an additional $100.
+If you cannot complete the course within 9 months, you can request a one-time, 3-month extension for an additional $100.

 Can I have a face to face meeting with the Instructor?